-Bhakti (भक्ति) comes from Sanskrit meaning “attachment, participation, fondness for, homage, faith, love, devotion, worship, purity”.
+Bhakti (भक्ति) comes from Sanskrit meaning “attachment, participation, fondness for, homage, love, devotion, worship”.
 It refers to an unbending devotion and love for a God by a devotee.
 Thus, bhakti requires a relationship between the devotee and the deity.
 One practicing bhakti is called a bhakta.
-Bhaktas often direct their bhakti to Vishnu (in Vaishnavism), Shiva (in Shaivism), or Devi (Shaktism).
+Bhaktas often direct their bhakti to Vishnu (Vaishnavism), Shiva (Shaivism), or Devi (Shaktism).
 However some choose other deities for bhakti (ex.
 Krishna).

 Bhakti from Divine?

-Thought bhaktas have written many bhakti songs and poems to various Gods, vanishingly few Gods composed bhakti songs and poems to humans.
-In fact, even the mythological stories that model bhakti never begin with Divine bhakti for a human mortal.
+Though bhaktas have written many bhakti songs and poems to various Gods, vanishingly few Gods composed bhakti songs and poems to humans.
+Even the mythologies that model bhakti never begin with Divine bhakti for a human mortal.
 The attitude of Hanuman towards lord Rama is considered to be dasya bhava; that of of Arjuna and the shepherd boys of Vrindavan towards Krishna is regarded as sakhya bhava; that of Radha towards Krishna is regarded as madhura bhava; and that of Yashoda, looking after Krishna during his childhood, is regarded as vatsalya bhava.

 Yet none of these examples begin with the Divine initiating bhakti to a human.
-The bhakti of God to man is so rare that very few even ask why this is so.
-If we give bhakti to a God who can respond back to our devotion, then this God need not wait for humans to initiate bhakti, the God could initiate Himself.
+The bhakti of God to man is so rare we never think to ask why.
+If we give bhakti to a God who can respond back to our devotion, then this God need not wait for us to initiate bhakti, the God could initiate Himself.